Paying for Orders at Cutting Edge

 • Pros and cons of each payment option

-We have three main payment options at Cutting Edge:
+You can choose from three payment options at Cutting Edge.

 When you set up your account at Cutting Edge, you receive our standard payment terms.
 When you place an order, we require a deposit (50% of the order cost) before the order goes into production.